stackrox/kube-linter/docs/configuring-kubelinter.md

 ## Run custom checks

 You can write custom checks based on existing [templates](generated/templates.md).
-All `params` can be taken from the respective templates.
+Every template description includes details about the parameters (`params`) you can use along with that template.

 For example,
 - To make sure that an annotation exists, you can use the [`required-annotation`](generated/templates?id=required-annotation) template: